Arjunmurali666/Domain-status/README.md

 # Domain-status
-## This code is written to check the status of domain.
+## Python - This code is written to check the status of domain.
 We can use this code as a cron to check the domain is active or not.

 ```python
 import requests